katzworld/WalkingtheWorld-v2/README.md

-this runs in browser with the TamperMonkey Extension provides overlay and ui rework for The Man Who Sold The World Metaverse please check out the project https://tmwstw.io/ dude is KILLING IT !!!
+this runs in browser with the TamperMonkey Extension provides overlay and ui rework for The Man Who Sold The World Metaverse please check out the project https://tmwstw.io/ dude is KILLING IT !!! import Map for the overlay import the Clock and Blocks to see the ETC Block number along with surrounding plots of interest like highgivers and midgivers

 <hr>